Uvita Costa Rica: 2023 Travel Guide

 Did you know there is a waterfall in Costa Rica that you can slide down like a slide?
 It’s so cool!

 To get to this spot just type in “Catarata Uvita” into your GPS unit.
 It’s really close to the downtown area.
 Entry is $2 per person and there is plenty of space to park on the side of the road.
 Just don’t leave anything of value in the car.

 The walk to the falls will only take you about five to ten minutes.
 There are several pools you can swim in and of course, there is also the amazing waterfall.

 If you would like to take a waterfall day tour that includes this spot, we highly suggest booking the Chasing Waterfall tour with Pablo.
 He will take you to two falls, a beautiful beach, and you’ll end the day with drinks on a hillside to enjoy the sunset.

 Walk on the Beach

 The beaches on either side of the whale’s tail are called Playa Uvita and Playa Hermosa.
-You could easily spend a day here walking the beaches and relaxing in the sand.
+You could easily spend a day here walking the beaches lined with palm trees and relaxing in the sand.

 There are plenty of trees where the beach ends if you need some shade.
 Just don’t sit under any palms with coconuts.